Nkechi Blessing Sunday: Early life

 In 2008, after she graduated from Lagos State University, her friend "Kemi Korede" discovered Nkechi passion for acting and featured her in her movie "Omo Bewaji".
 Omo Bewaji became a minor break for her career and led to her meeting with Emeka Duru, who offered her a supporting role in Emem Isong movie; Through The Fire & Entanglement in 2009.

 She rose to prominence in 2012, with a lead role on Kafila Omo Ibadan, after her meeting with the producer, Temitope Bali in South Africa, who offered her the role on Kafila Omo Ibadan.
 On 1 February 2017, The Nigeria Carnival USA, unveiled her as one of its ambassadors at the second edition of the yearly Nigeria music, cultural and comedy event in the United States of America.
 In 2018, she played the role "Dora" in the ghost film The Ghost and the Tout, which also landed her an award at the 2018 City People Movie Award for Most Promising Actress of the Year.
 In 2020, Nkechi Blessing co-hosted the 2020 edition of the African Entertainment Awards USA with Seun Sean Jimoh.
 Same year, she was in the cast of Fate of Alakada as the character of Bisi.
 She starred with a lead role on Tanwa Savage, The Cleanser, Omo Emi, and Ise Ori, and a supporting role on Breaded Life, and Olori Amolegbe.
+She is a brand ambassador to Folasade Omotoyinbo’s poshglow skincare.

 Personal life

-On 10 June 2021, Nkechi Blessing, confirms her marriage between her, and the Ekiti politician, Falegan Opeyemi David, after she shared photos from their wedding on his birthday via her Instagram Story.
-On 23 September 2021, she lost her mum "Gloria Obasi Sunday", while at the verge of launching her premium movies in Lagos biggest theatre.
+On 10 June 2021, Nkechi Blessing, confirmed her marriage between her, and the Ekiti politician, Falegan Opeyemi David, after she shared photos from their wedding on his birthday via her Instagram Story.
+On 23 September 2021, she lost her mother Gloria Obasi Sunday, while on the verge of launching her premium movies in Lagos biggest theatre.
+Blessing caused a stir online when she distributed sex toys as souvenirs to all the guests attending the one-year ceremony commemorating her mother’s death anniversary in September 2022.

-On 6 April 2022, Nkechi Blessing posted on her Instagram handle that she had ended her 10 months old marital relationship with Falegan Opeyemi David.
+On 6 April 2022, Nkechi Blessing posted on her Instagram handle that she had ended her 10-month-old marital relationship with Falegan Opeyemi David.